 THINGS TO CONSIDER: This is the largest storage size of those camping pillows we recommend, make sure you really want to trade that space for comfort.
 It takes 20-30 minutes for the pillow to fully expand once out of it’s storage roll, so make sure you fluff it well before bed time.

 BEST USED FOR: Car camping.
 Back and stomach sleepers will love this.
-Side sleepers might if you like to smoosh your pillow under your neck.
+Side sleepers will want to smoosh this pillow under your neck.

 ✅ Best for Backpacking: NEMO Fillo Elite Pillow